 Reservation requests for one-time events in the LBC must be submitted online at ems.tulane.edu at least two weeks prior to the proposed event date.
 Requests will not be accepted less than two business days prior to the proposed event date.
+Reservation requests for recurring events must be submitted online at ems.tulane.edu after November 1 for the spring semester and after April 1 for the summer and fall semesters.
+Recurring events are defined as events that repeat daily, weekly, bi-weekly, or monthly.
 Reservation requests must include set-up details including diagrams if applicable.
 Reservations will not be confirmed until set-up details are complete.

-The LBC may not be used as a primary classroom space, for study groups, or for weekly religious services.
+Space in the LBC may be reserved for meetings and events.
+The LBC may not be reserved as classroom space, study group space, individual office/conference call space, or weekly religious services space.
 Recognized Student Organizations may not reserve space during the final exam period.
-Requests for student organization study breaks (not meetings) may be granted by the Director of the Lavin-Bernick Center for University Life.
 University holidays may require building closure and no reservations will be booked during that time.

 If a reservation has not been canceled and the event space is not utilized, the sponsoring department or organization is considered a “no-show”.
 The penalty for “no show” events are listed below:

 An “after-hours” event is defined as an event with an end time after 10:00 pm or overnight events.
-In addition to the LBC general reservation policies, the following policies apply to Recognized Student Organizations, campus departments, and community individual/groups hosting after-hours events in the LBC:
+In addition to the LBC general reservation policies, the following policies apply to Recognized Student Organizations (RSO), university departments, and community individual/groups hosting after-hours events in the LBC:

 The LBC reserves the right to deny or adjust an after-hours event if necessary.